lsst-sitcom/sitcomtn-037/index.rst

 Furthermore, it simplifies the number of systems that require support which significantly reduces the workload of the IT group.

 The first hurdle of moving Antu to the summit is the capacity to store, power, and cool the servers.
-The Chilean IT manager, Christian Silva, informed us that 2500 cores can be run on Cerro Pachón if needed.
+The Chilean IT manager, Cristian Silva, informed us that 2500 cores can be run on Cerro Pachón if needed.
-However, the support is based around 22 nodes or ~1400 cores, which is Yagan (being upgraded to 640 cores) and Antu (784 cores).
+The support is based around 22 nodes or ~1400 cores, which is Yagan (being upgraded to 640 cores) and Antu (784 cores).
 Therefore, capacity is not an issue.
 However, we must also consider what computing resources are required to support the two main use-cases for Antu: